vivek-maheshwari/Files-Beautifier/README.md

-Certainly!
-Here's a properly formatted README for your GitHub repository:

----

 # File Beautifier

 This script automates the beautification of files (HTML, CSS, JavaScript, and PHP) within a specified directory.
 It utilizes various beautification libraries to enhance readability and consistency of code.